muratk5n/thirdwave/en/README.md

 ---

-It makes sense the right does not like teachers; they are the personification of a dumb shitlib who doesn't know anything but simply relays knowledge from some kind of 'authority' to the student but thinks are always right because those authorities happen to be secular -which of course is no guarantee for anything-.
+It makes sense the right does not like teachers; they are the personification of the dumb shitlib who doesn't know anything but simply relays knowledge from some kind of 'authority' to the student but thinks are always right because those authorities happen to be secular -which of course is no guarantee for anything-.

 ---